 On March 23, 2005, we entered into an agreement with Aspen Select Healthcare, LP (formerly known as MVP 3, LP) ("Aspen") to refinance our existing indebtedness of \$740,000 and provide for additional liquidity of up to \$760,000 to the Company.
 Under the terms of the agreement, Aspen, a Naples, Florida-based private investment fund made available to us up to \$1.5 million (subsequently increased to \$1.7 million, as described below) of debt financing in the form of a revolving credit facility (the "Credit Facility") with an initial maturity of March 31, 2007.
 Aspen is managed by its General Partner, Medical Venture Partners, LLC, which is controlled by a director of NeoGenomics.
 We incurred \$53,587 of transaction expenses in connection with establishing the Credit Facility, which have been capitalized and are being amortized to interest expense over the term of the agreement.
 As part of this transaction, we issued a five year warrant to Aspen to purchase up to 2,500,000 shares of common stock at an initial exercise price of \$0.50/share, all of which are currently vested.
-We recorded \$131,337 for the value of such Warrant as of the original commitment date as a discount to the face amount of the Credit Facility.
+We estimated the fair value of this warrant to be \$131,337 as of the original commitment date by using the Black-Scholes pricing model using the following approximate assumptions: spot price of \$0.35/share, dividend yield of 0 %, expected volatility of 22.7%, risk-free interest rate of 4.5%, and a term of 5 years.
+We recorded this \$131,337 value of such Warrant as a discount to the face amount of the Credit Facility.
 The Company is amortizing such discount to interest expense over the 24 months of the Credit Facility.
-As of December 31, 2006, \$1,700,000 was available for use and \$1,675,000 had been drawn.
+As of December 31, 2006, \$1,700,000 was available for use and \$1.675,000 had been drawn.